Concordium/concordium.github.io/source/shared/smart-contracts/general/develop-contracts.rst

 Developing smart contracts in Rust
 ==================================

-On the concordium blockchain smart contracts are deployed as Wasm modules, but Wasm is designed primarily as a compilation target and is not convenient to write by hand.
+On the Concordium blockchain smart contracts are deployed as Wasm modules, but Wasm is designed primarily as a compilation target and is not convenient to write by hand.
 Instead we can write our smart contracts in the Rust_ programming language, which